-genetic code n.
+Origin of genetic code

 - The sequence of nucleotides that is the basis of heredity in the DNA molecule of a chromosome and that specifies the amino acid sequence in the synthesis of proteins.

-The sequence of nucleotides in DNA and RNA that serve as instructions for synthesizing proteins.
-The genetic code is based on an "alphabet" consisting of sixty-four triplets of nucleotides called codons.
+- The sequence of nucleotides in DNA and RNA that serve as instructions for synthesizing proteins.
+The genetic code is based on an alphabet consisting of sixty-four triplets of nucleotides called codons.
 The order in which codons are strung together determines the order in which the amino acids for which they code are arranged in a protein.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.

 The New Dictionary of Cultural Literacy, Third Edition Copyright © 2005 by Houghton Mifflin Harcourt Publishing Company.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.